didarulilm/pocketgrad/README.md

 │   └── visualize.py            # Graph rendering utilities
 ├── test/
 │   └── test_engine.py          # Unit tests
-├── .gitignore
-├── .python-version
-├── LICENSE
-├── README.md
 ├── demo_graph.ipynb            # Graph demo notebook
 ├── demo_mlp.ipynb              # MLP demo notebook
 └── pyproject.toml              # Build configuration
 ```

-## Key Design Decisions
+## Design Decisions

-- **Faithful to the educational goal:** `pocketgrad` stays scalar-valued by design.
-This keeps the core mechanics of autodiff concrete and easier to reason about.
+- **Scalar-valued by design:** Every node holds a single number, not a tensor.
+This keeps the core mechanics of backpropagation transparent and easier to reason about.
-- **Batteries included for learning:** It includes a small neural network library `nn.py` built on top of the core engine, along with a graph visualization module `visualize.py`, so readers can follow each operation, inspect the computation graph, and see how gradients flow step by step.
+- **Batteries included for learning:** `pocketgrad` includes a small neural network library `nn.py` built on top of the core engine, along with a graph visualization module `visualize.py`, so readers can follow each operation, inspect the computation graph, and see how gradients flow step by step.
-- **Readability over performance:** It avoids abstractions that reduce educational value without offering production-grade performance like modern deep learning frameworks.
+- **Readability over performance:** It avoids abstraction that reduces educational value without offering the benefits of a production-grade framework.

-## Not in Scope
+## Out of Scope

-As a pedagogical tool, the following are not planned:
+As a pedagogical tool, `pocketgrad` does not cover:

-- Vectorization.

-- PyTorch-level abstractions for tensors.
+- Vectorization or tensor abstractions

-- GPU acceleration, CUDA support, or low-level kernel optimizations.
+- GPU acceleration, CUDA, or low-level kernel optimizations
+- PyTorch-level API breadth

 ## Tests